-The Gamma Knife Center of Oregon offers Gamma Knife Perfexion, the most advanced radiosurgery technology in the Northwest.
+The Gamma Knife Center of Oregon offers Gamma Knife Perfexion, one of the most advanced radiosurgery technology in the Northwest.

 Gamma Knife Perfexion extends the reach of lifesaving Gamma Knife technology to patients with low base-of-the-skull and cervical neck tumors.
 Equipped with state-of-the-art technology, Gamma Knife Perfexion also can handle cases once thought to be too difficult for radiosurgery.